-The service focuses on four key areas:
+The service focuses on three key areas:

 - Northwich and Winsford

-- Ellesmere Port
+- Ellesmere Port and Neston

 - Chester and Rural

-The Early Help and Prevention Service works closely with the Starting Well Service.
-Support is co-ordinated for families to help parents make positive change.
-Information about the Starting Well service can be found in the Starting Well section of this website.
+The Early Help and Prevention Service work closely with the Starting Well Service.
+They put support together for families to help make positive change.
+More information can be found on the Starting Well Service website.

-For help preparing your child for school please see the West Cheshire Children’s Trust School Readiness booklet below.
+The West Cheshire Children’s Trust School Readiness booklet can help you prepare your child for school.
 School readiness can mean different things to different people.
-The aim of the booklet is to provide an understanding of how parents, carers and practitioners can help children to be ready for school.
+The booklet helps parents, carers and practitioners understand how they can help children to be ready for school.

 Additional services to help you and your family can be found on the West Cheshire local offer website.
 Services are provided by many partners in the local area.

 If you, or someone you know is in a relationship that doesn’t feel quite right speak to someone about it.
 You can get help and advice on the Open the Door website.